UBoat-Botnet/UBoat/README.md

 Project is currently heavy development please kindly contribute to it

+# Abuse policy

+Not gonna upload the PHP Panel to prevent abuse

 # EDUCATIONAL PURPOSES ONLY

 The project is only for educational purposes i herby don't take responsibilities for it's wartime usage or variants